List of Tokusou Sentai Dekaranger characters: Tetsu

-Tekkan Aira (姶良 鉄幹, Aira Tekkan), also known as "Tetsu" (テツ), is an elite officer from S.P.D.'s Tokkyou (特キョウ, Tokkyō) division, serving as the white-colored Deka Break (デカブレイク, Deka Bureiku), who was sent to Earth to delete the Hells Siblings before staying on Earth to help the Earth unit.
-As a child, Tetsu's parents were killed by an Alienizer named Genio before the former was taken off-world and raised by S.P.D.
-Due in part to this, he is initially distant with the other Dekarangers, but eventually befriends them.
+Tekkan Aira (姶良 鉄幹, Aira Tekkan), also known as "Tetsu" (テツ), is an elite officer from S.P.D.'s Tokkyou (特キョウ, Tokkyō) division, serving as the white-colored Deka Break (デカブレイク, Deka Bureiku), who was sent to Earth to delete the Hells Siblings and staying on Earth to help the Earth unit.
+As a child, Tetsu's parents were killed by an Alienizer named Genio, before Tetsu was taken off-world and raised by S.P.D.
+Due in part to this, he is initially distant from the other Dekarangers, but eventually befriends them.

+Unlike the primary Dekarangers, Tetsu wields the Bracerottle (ブレスロットル, Buresurottoru), which functions as an SP License, can double as a life-support system and a fire extinguisher, and allows him to perform a variety of specialized punches.
+In battle, he is a practitioner of the fictional fighting style of Justice Fist Accel Blow (正拳アクセルブロー, Seiken Akuseru Burō), a martial art that all Tokkyou officers train in, to better handle their equipment and battle particularly deadly Alienizers.

 During the events of the crossover film GoGo Sentai Boukenger vs. Super Sentai, Tetsu, among other veteran Sentai warriors, is recruited by Boukenger member Eiji Takaoka to help him rescue his allies and defeat the Time Demon, Chronos.
-As of the direct-to-video anniversary special Tokusou Sentai Dekaranger: 10 Years After, Tetsu becomes the new head of S.P.D.'s Earth unit following his predecessor Doggie Kruger being framed for murder and assists in clearing his name.
+In the direct-to-video anniversary special Tokusou Sentai Dekaranger: 10 Years After, Tetsu becomes the new head of S.P.D.'s Earth unit, following his predecessor Doggie Kruger being framed for murder, and assists in clearing Kruger's name.